nkarl/learn.algorithms/study/archive/monotonic-stack/note.md

 	- $s_j$ such that $s_j > s_k$, and
 	- $s_i$ such that $s_i < s_k$.

-For the solution, we just need to <u>find the first instance</u> where <u>the condition is met</u>.
-We don't care about if other solution sets exist.
+For the solution, we must find $s_k$ because both $s_i$ and $s_j$ are dependent on it.
+In turn, we just need to <u>find the first instance</u> of the solution where <u>the condition is met</u>.
+We don't care if other solution sets exist.
 If we use a monotonic stack, condition (1) is automatically checked, which simplifies our solution.
 We only need to check for (2).

 Now, **why** do we use a monotonic stack?